Thursday, January 13, 2011 :::

 He hastens to offer that great big caveat before he jumps into the deep end.

+Mrs. Palin and her daughter appeared in competing reality programs, which is bad enough, but when Charles Krauthammer offered the mildly stated but deadly serious criticism that this did not look presidential, she nearly lost it on Bill O’Reilly show.
+A president faces harsher criticism than that.
+Personality is the most important thing about a politician.
+Period.
 Now, only ambitious people go into politics, and most successful politicians have tended to start early.
 Both Bill Clinton and Newt Gingrich plotted their careers while staring at the ceiling at night as teenagers.
 Both were able to jump nimbly to new perches when things didn’t work out and still end up where they wanted to be, or close.

 With Mrs. Palin, one finds a different phenomenon: the most freighted moment in recent American politics may have been when she looked Frank Murkowski in the eyes and thought, “I’m smarter than you are.”
 She made short work of then Gov. Murkowski and began the career that has Left us all scratching our heads.